March into the Magic of St. Patrick’s Day

 March 29th, 3pm at the Celtic Harp in Utica- join us where we honor the hard work and dedication of those who bring the parade to life.
 The winners will be revealed, a testament to the creativity and effort put in by its creators.
 Every participant deserves a heartfelt thank you, as their time and energy make this celebration truly special.
 It’s a moment to express gratitude for all who contribute to making our parade an unforgettable experience!

-Get ready for the wildest race of the year!
-On March 15th at 9:45 AM, just before the parade kicks off, join us for the absolutely chaotic Utica Mad Mile—a one-mile sprint like no other.
+The wildest race of the year!
+Just before the parade kicks off, join us for the absolutely chaotic Utica Mad Mile—a one-mile sprint like no other.
 Participants will dash down the historic parade route, clad in green, as if being pursued by a herd of furious leprechauns!
 It’s a fun, fast, and totally unpredictable way to kickstart the festivities.
-Don’t miss your chance to be part of this uproarious tradition.
-For more details, check out the event page: https://www.facebook.com/UticaMadMile/ or contact The Sneaker Store.

 For over 200 years a worthy Utican has led us as the honorary chair of all Irish in the area.

-Utica, NY – January 25, 2025 – The Utica St. Patrick’s Day Parade Committee is thrilled to announce that Thomas Douglas Powers, Jr. has been named the Grand Marshal for the 2025 Utica St. Patrick’s Day Parade.
-Tom, a lifelong Utica resident, successful entrepreneur, and beloved community leader, will be honored for his outstanding contributions to the Irish community in the Mohawk Valley.
-The parade committee made the live announcement at the annual Grand Marshal Announcement event at Five Points Public House on January 25th.
+Utica, NY – The Utica St. Patrick’s Day Parade was lead by Grand Marshal Thomas Douglas Powers, Jr. Tom, a lifelong Utica resident, successful entrepreneur, and beloved community leader, was honored for his outstanding contributions to the Irish community in the Mohawk Valley.
+Tom marched in honor of his late Grand Father Shorty Powers and in memory of Utica Police Officer Thomas Lindsey.

 Raised in Utica and deeply connected to his Irish heritage, Tom has been a cornerstone of the community for over 25 years.
 He is the owner of The Celtic Harp, a well-known Irish restaurant and pub and has played an instrumental role in fostering a space for the community to celebrate Irish culture.
 His leadership extends to his role as president of the Friendly Sons of Saint Patrick and received the 2023 Claddagh Award for his active support of the Irish Culture and traditions.